Skip to main content

 Hidden Expedition: Titanic was developed by Big Fish Games.

-Hidden Expedition: Titanic has received positive reviews from players.
-Most players liked this game for its story but disliked it for its music.
+Hidden Expedition: Titanic has received very positive reviews from players.
+Most players liked Hidden Expedition: Titanic for its music but disliked it for its story.

 Hidden Expedition: Titanic is a single player game with multiplayer support.